 David Littleton Baker, Sr., Scholarship

 The establishment of the David Littleton Baker, Sr. Scholarship for students in the College of Medicine fund is to provide a scholarship to a deserving student in the College of Medicine in loving memory of David Littleton Baker, Sr. by his family David and Nina Baker (donors), John and Karen Baker, James and Hollie Baker, and Mark and Julie Ferguson.
 The funds have come from philanthropic motivations of the family.
 The student who receives this scholarship will be enrolled in good standing in the College of Medicine at the University of Arkansas for Medical Sciences.
 The student is selected by the Scholarship Committee within the College of Medicine.
-The inaugural award was presented in 2012-13 to Shyann Renfroe of Watson.
+The inaugural award was presented in 2012-13.

 Eddie Ball Memorial Scholarship